LEARN MORE ABOUT

 Reducing methane emissions has been a top priority for OGCI since the group launched in 2014 and OGCI supports the implementation of regulations tackling methane emissions reduction of new and existing sources.

-OGCI’s member companies have collectively reduced their own upstream methane emissions, achieving a reduction in their methane intensity in 2021 – four years early while continuing to reduce flaring.
+OGCI’s member companies have reduced their own upstream methane emissions, achieving an aggregate reduction in their methane intensity in 2021 – four years early while continuing to reduce flaring.

 OGCI is also engaging with non-members throughout the industry to support further methane emissions reductions.